gernest/hero/README.md

 * hackable( I DARE YOU)
 * sweet( use the codebase to learn more about go(Golang))

-Hero is in beta state, meaning the API might change and the features might not be complete( If you don't know yet, beta means "GET IT OR GET LOST")
+# Project Status
+Hero is in early development a.k.a alpha state.

 # Motivation